 Other connection issues

-For other connection issues, you can click the “Show” link under “Details” to see more information.
-Note: Wordfence Central uses the WordPress REST API to communicate with the plugin.
-If you’ve disabled the REST API or set it to require authentication, you’ll need to enable it before connecting your site to Central.
+For other connection issues, you can click on the “Show” link under the “Details” column to see more information.
+Note that Wordfence Central uses the WordPress REST API to communicate with the plugin.
+If you have disabled the REST API or set it to require authentication then you will need to enable it before connecting your site to Wordfence Central.